 This new 17-acre theme park features seven Sesame Street-themed dry rides, an interactive musical play area and 11 reimagined water attractions.
 Sesame Place San Diego also features an interactive Sesame Street Neighborhood.
 I (I mean, Lily) could finally sit on the iconic 123 Stoop!
 You can also watch a live character show, see an award-winning daily parade, take photos with your favorite Sesame Street characters (I'm a bit of a Cookie Monster fan myself) and more.
 Oh, and the food is yummy too!

 Oh, sunny day, sweepin' the clouds away.
 I don't know about you, but ever since I was a tiny tadpole, I've always wanted to visit Sesame Street and meet the friendly neighbors there.
 Finally, it hoppened!
 We frogs, but especially our toddler, Lily, were toadally excited to visit this all-new theme park in southern San Diego.
 And with water rides and a wave pool, our tween Tad enjoyed the visit too!
-Sesame Place San Diego officially opened on March 26, 2022.
+The water attractions and slides reopen on March 25, 2023.

 Here's our guide to Sesame Place San Diego, including what to expect, how to get there and how to save money on tickets.
 Plus, this park is a Certified Autism Center, so we'll provide more info on that, as well.